DavidCs9/report-serverless/README.md

 The service consists of:

 - Node.js Express backend
-- MySQL database for data storage and job tracking
+- MySQL database for data storage
 - AWS S3 for report storage
 - Docker containers for local development